alex-gutev/static-dispatch/README.md

 the same behaviour just implemented for different types.

-**NOTE:** If the type of an argument cannot be determined, or is declared `T`, the generic function will not be statically dispatched even if an `INLINE` declaration is in place.
+**NOTE:** If the type of an argument cannot be determined, or is declared `T`, the generic function will not be statically dispatched even if an `INLINE` and `OPTIMIZE` declaration is in place.

 Another aspect in which the semantics of generic functions are changed is that when dynamically dispatched the list of methods can be changed